akshayakolay/Portfolio/Explainers/All about API.md

 This is the perfect example of how an API works.

 The Roles:
-You- The application that has requested some information.
+* You- The application that has requested some information.
-Waiter- API
-Menu- information that needs to delieverd.
-Chef-  The another application from which you want the response.
-The way how waiter acts as a medium to communicate between you and the chef.
+* Waiter-The way how waiter acts as a medium to communicate between you and the chef.
 Same way API communicates between the two applications.
+* Menu- information that needs to delieverd.
+* Chef-  The another application from which you want the response.